Francisco Burdett O'Connor: The formation of the Confederation

 However, in 1835, Santa Cruz wrote a letter, calling him to arms.
-In 1833, General Agustín Gamarra had found himself out of favor with the National Congress, which had supported General Luis José de Orbegoso as the former's successor.
+In 1833, General Agustín Gamarra had found himself out of favour with the National Congress, which had supported General Luis José de Orbegoso as the former's successor.
 Gamarra remained in rebellion, however, and headed to Bolivia to request the aid of President Santa Cruz.
-In 1835, General Felipe Santiago Salaverry had rebelled against Orbegoso and had successfully ousted him.
+In 1835, General Felipe Santiago Salaverry rebelled against Orbegoso and successfully ousted him.
 Although Santa Cruz had actually provided support to Gamarra, in the form of men and money, and had even agreed to the creation of a Peru–Bolivian Confederation, separating Peru between the Republics of North and South Peru, the alliance collapsed.

 Gamarra had defeated an army that Salaverry had sent to Cusco to retake the city.
 In light of this victory, Gamarra broke his agreement with Santa Cruz and aspired to seize the Presidency of Peru for himself.
 However, he was defeated at the Battle of Yanacocha by Colonel José Ballivián.
 It was at this point that Santa Cruz entered into an alliance with Orbegoso, with the promise of a Confederation between Peru and Bolivia.

 In 1836, O'Connor marched alongside Santa Cruz and the Bolivian Army to the city of Arequipa, where Salaverry and his army were located.
 When the Bolivian Army entered the city, Salaverry's army was leaving, heading toward Uchumayo.
 Santa Cruz decided to remain in the city instead of pursuing the enemy, and, on the other side of the river, Salaverry's army rained heavy fire onto the city for six days.
-On February 4, General Ballivián led a charge which was completely defeated by Salaverry, with O'Connor's division having to cover for the defeated and retearting first division.
-On the morning of February 7, O'Connor spotted Salaverry's army marching toward Huascacachi.
+On 4 February, General Ballivián led a charge which was completely defeated by Salaverry, with O'Connor's division having to cover for the defeated and retreating first division.
+On the morning of 7 February, O'Connor spotted Salaverry's army marching toward Huascacachi.
 Salaverry's intention was to cut off the Bolivian supply, preventing any possible retreat by Santa Cruz into Bolivia.
 Sensing an opportunity, since the enemy forces were marching in thin files and were not in a position to fight, O'Connor informed Santa Cruz who ordered an immediate attack.
 A charge led by General Otto Philipp Braun effectively decided the outcome of the so-called Battle of Socabaya, ending in the capture and later execution of Salaverry and several of his officers.